A Little About Us: Alex, Carl, Isla and Taran

-We had a bit of the sniffles go around the family recently and some of my older family members got hit a bit harder than others.
-It’s written in stone somewhere that a cold requires either stew or soup, but I don’t have so many recipes for stews or soups, so it was a good time to come up with something new.
+We had a bit of the sniffles go around the family recently.
+Some of my more senior family members got hit a bit harder than others.
+It’s written in stone somewhere that a cold requires either stew or soup.
+I don’t have so many recipes for stews or soups, so it was a good excuse to come up with something new.

-There are foods like lemon, honey, and ginger that are supposed to be good for helping to fight colds.
-I am not sure I really believe in the virus killing properties of foods and, in fact, I suspect the idea is that you are pleasantly distracted while the virus is conquered naturally.
-But if it won’t help it won’t hurt and the list of supposed healing foods gives me good ideas on where to start.
+There are foods like lemon, honey, and ginger that are supposed to help fight colds, but I am not sure I really believe in the virus killing properties of foods.
+In fact, I highly suspect the idea is that you are tastefully distracted while the virus is conquered naturally.
+But, if it won’t help it surely won’t hurt, and the list of supposed healing foods gives me good ideas on what to add.

 So, one by one… Lemon.
 Lemon soup?
 Err… no!
 Ditch the lemon.

 Honey?
-Butternut squash carries a fair few carbs without adding in honey and is quite sweet regardless, so I decide honey is an unnecessary sugar addition.
+Butternut squash carries a fair few carbs without adding in honey and is quite sweet regardless.
+I decide honey is was an unnecessary sugar addition.

-The supermarket employee at the fruit and veg section is a very nice man with a very bad hairstyle.
-I think I am just too old now to appreciate the man bun and he saw me as a yoga-pants mom and didn’t care if I didn’t like his young and hip hairstyle!
-Hairstyle disagreements apart it did not stop us having a discussion on the healing qualities of ginger in improving health.
-He swore by its healing properties along with turmeric and garlic.
-Taking his advice, turmeric and garlic also got added into my soup.
+The supermarket employee at the fruit and veg section is a lovely man with a terrible hairstyle.
+I think I am just too old now to appreciate “the man bun”.
+He probably saw me as a middle-aged mom and didn’t care for my opinion on his young and hip hairstyle anyway.
+Hairstyle discussions kept to ourselves we, instead, discussed the healing qualities of ginger.
+He swore by its healing properties, along with turmeric and garlic.
+I took his advice, bought some turmeric and garlic to add to the soup as well.

-I need an aromatic for the recipe and my go-to aromatic is fennel purely for tummy health reasons.
-If you have bloating or upset tummy issues try dropping out onions for a week or two and see if it helps, you might be surprised:) In addition to this some time ago I was making my first try at online shopping from a local supermarket.
-I ordered 6 fennels or so I thought… I had actually ordered 6kg of fennel.
-This, as it turned out, was a lot of fennel!
+I needed an aromatic for the recipe, cue fennel as my go-to aromatic.
+I use it for tummy health reasons.
+If you have bloating or digestive issues, try dropping out onions for a week or two and see if it helps, you might be surprised.
+Also, some time ago, I was making my first try at online shopping from a local supermarket.
+I ordered 6 fennels, or so I thought… I had actually ordered 6kg of fennel.
+This, as it turned out, was a lot of fennel.
 I had to blitz most of it through the food processor and put it into bags for the freezer.
-I have been working my way through this mound of bags for about 2 months now so the more I can use the better.
+I have been working my way through this mound of bags for about two months now so the more I can use the better.
 I will get to the end!
 Eventually!
 And then next time I will know 6 is 6kg, not 6 fennels!

-We all agreed if you add about 2 more cups of stock to this it will still taste just as good and serve another person or two; however, I left the recipe exactly as we had it for the sake of authenticity.
-The choice then is up to you – super thick and comforting (recommended) or more soup-like liquidy (thrifty)!
+We all agreed if you add two more cups of stock to this, it will taste just as good while serving another person or two.
+However, I left the recipe exactly as we had it for the sake of authenticity and any purported healing properties it may have – everyone did recover from their colds eventually.
+So, now the choice is up to you – super thick and comforting or more soup-like liquidy!

 Butternut Squash and Carrot Soup